DMosca2021/Eternal_External/README.md

 Get answers:
 - Click in text area to type your name.
 Save your name with the submit button.
 ![Screenshot]() -- show name typed
 - To retrieve the stored answers from the quiz, click on the icon under "Do you need advice?
 I may have the answer...".
-A drop down menu will appear and youll be able to choose a category to view the stored answers in.
+A drop down menu will appear and you'll be able to choose a category to view the stored answers in.
 Stored answers will appear in a modal on screen.
 ![Screenshot]() -- Show dropdown menu
 ![Screenshot]() -- show modal
 - To have a string of text analyzed for emotions, click in the lower text area and type a short sentence of how you are feeling.
 Click the submit button below the text for the analyzer to begin, when finished